eXascaleInfolab/PyNetConvert/README.md

   The header is optional.
 The arcs (directed links) are unique and always in pairs, i.e. BA should be specified until it's weight is zero if AB is specified.
   Id is a positive integer number (>= 1), id range is solid.
   Weight is a non-negative floating point number.

+## Related Projects
+- [PyCABeM](https://github.com/eXascaleInfolab/PyCABeM) - Python Benchmarking Framework for the Clustering Algorithms Evaluation.
+Uses extrinsic (NMIs) and intrinsic (Q) measures for the clusters quality evaluation considering overlaps (nodes membership by multiple clusters).
+- [LFR Benchmark](https://github.com/eXascaleInfolab/LFR-Benchmark_UndirWeightOvp) for Undirected Weighted Overlapping networks - generates synthetic networks in *nsa* format with ground-truth clustering to evaluate clusterign algorithms.

+**Note:** Please, [star this project](https://github.com/eXascaleInfolab/PyNetConvert) if you use it.